yodrew/yodrew.github.io/_pages/air.md

 Do not use an ionizer.
 It produces toxic levels of ozone.

 Recently, I upgraded the ventilation system of a darkroom in Czech Republic where people burn coal for heat.
 Coal smoke smells terrible.
 I installed an activated carbon filter into the silencer.
-The $50, 18 x 18 cm filter eliminated the smell.
+The $50, 180 x 180 filter eliminated the smell.
 Catching the particles would require HEPA filtration, but it was less important at the time.

 The filter also stops all light and some sound.
 It requires a fan more powerful than a case fan to overcome the resistance it presents.
 A blower fan does this.
 I have yet to test one with a silencer.
 If that works, I'll adapt the fan mount for one.